Updated 28th March

 - There will be no gathering of riders at the ride start, and no group briefings.
 A rider briefing document is emailed to participants in advance of the event to avoid the need for this and so that riders can be started quickly and efficiently without grouping or queuing.

-- Ride starts will be staggered across a 90 minute period to spread riders out from the start of the day.
+- Ride starts will be staggered across a 90 minute period with three pre allocated arrival/start blocks, to spread riders out from the start of the day.

 - 2 metre social distancing will be enforced at checkpoints and feed stations.
 Staff at feed stations will supervise food distribution and filling of water bottles to avoid touching of surfaces and items by multiple people.